jina-ai/jina/docs/fundamentals/executor/hub/create-hub-executor.md

 * No need to write Dockerfile manually

-  Most of the time, you do not need to create `Dockerfile` manually, {abbr}`Hubble (Hubble is the Jina Hub building system)` will generate a well-optimized Dockerfile according to your Executor package.
+  Most of the time, you do not need to create `Dockerfile` manually.
+Build system will generate a well-optimized Dockerfile according to your Executor package.

 ```{tip}